Everything you need to know to take advantage of the Arizona Charitable Tax Credit, updated for the 2024 tax year

 The Public School Tax Credit is a nonrefundable credit for cash contributions to Arizona public schools, including the direct payment of certain types of public school fees, which are outlined in the instructions for Arizona Form 322.
 This credit was created for individual taxpayers (corporations, partnerships, etc., are not eligible), who can “donate to a public school so they can utilize that towards their extracurricular activities — sports, art, music,” according to Stefan Swiat, former spokesperson from the Arizona Department of Education.

 The maximum allowable credit for contributions to public schools is $400 for married filing jointly filers, or $200 for single, married filing separately, and heads of household filers.
 This tax credit is available for cash contributions, and is claimed on Arizona Form 322.
 Taxpayers can claim charitable contributions to Arizona public schools made through payroll withholding, and this tax credit has a five year carryover period.
-Like the Arizona Charitable Tax Credit, the deadline for making a charitable contribution for the 2023 tax year under the Public School Tax Credit is April 15, 2024.
+Like the Arizona Charitable Tax Credit, the deadline for making a charitable contribution for the 2024 tax year under the Public School Tax Credit is April 15, 2025.

 Credit for Contributions to Private School Tuition Organizations

 This tax credit is available for cash contributions, and is claimed on Arizona Form 323.
 Taxpayers can claim charitable contributions to Private School Tuition Organizations made through payroll withholding, and this tax credit has a five year carryover period.
-Like the Arizona Charitable Tax Credit, the deadline for making a charitable contribution for the 2023 tax year under the Private School Tax Credit is April 15, 2024.
+Like the Arizona Charitable Tax Credit, the deadline for making a charitable contribution for the 2024 tax year under the Private School Tax Credit is April 15, 2025.

 Credit for Contributions to Certified School Tuition Organizations

-The Credit for Contributions to Certified School Tuition Organizations, also known as the Switcher Individual Income Tax Credit, is available for individual taxpayers who not only claim the maximum allowable credit on Arizona Form 323 for the Credit for Contributions to Private School Tuition Organizations, but also make an additional charitable gift to a Certified School Tuition Organization (STO).
+The Credit for Contributions to Certified School Tuition Organizations, also known as the Switcher Individual Income Tax Credit, is available for individual taxpayers who not only claim the maximum allowable credit on Arizona Form 323for the Credit for Contributions to Private School Tuition Organizations, but also make an additional charitable gift to a Certified School Tuition Organization (STO).
 The instructions for Arizona Form 348 define the requirements for certified STOs.
 Notably, STO organizations must make “scholarships or grants available to students of more than one qualified school,” and neither charter schools nor programs run by charter schools are considered to be qualified schools for the purposes of this tax credit.

 This tax credit is available for cash contributions, and is claimed on Arizona Form 348.
 Taxpayers can claim charitable contributions made through payroll withholding for the purposes of this tax credit, and there is an available five-year-credit carryover.
-Like the Arizona Charitable Tax Credit, the deadline for making a charitable contribution for the 2023 tax year under the Credit for Contributions to Certified School Tuition Organizations is April 15, 2024.
+Like the Arizona Charitable Tax Credit, the deadline for making a charitable contribution for the 2024 tax year under the Credit for Contributions to Certified School Tuition Organizations is April 15, 2025.

 Electric vehicle tax credits in Arizona